adagloria/CA_AI_2020/01_Python_Crash_Course/README.md

 # CA_AI_2020 - Python Crash Course

-This directory contains notebooks for a rapid introduction to Python essentialls for data science/scientific programming.
+This directory contains notebooks for a rapid introduction to Python essentials for scientific programming.

 A large part of the material was adopted from [*A Whirlwind Tour of Python*](http://www.oreilly.com/programming/free/a-whirlwind-tour-of-python.csp) book (a free [100-page pdf](http://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf)) with a designated [repository](https://github.com/jakevdp/WhirlwindTourOfPython).